-Zach covers two main topics in the video above: the correct interpretation of a specific word, and the existence of a “moral law”.
-In part one of this article, I will investigate the former, and I’ll tackle the latter in part two.
+Bauer covers two main topics in the video above: the correct interpretation of a specific word, and the existence of

-And this is where the wheels fall off Zach’s exegesis.
+And this is where the wheels fall off Bauer’s exegesis.

 What’s In A Word?

-But Zach believes otherwise.
+But Bauer believes otherwise.
 We see this in the final answer he gives to his viewer near the end of the video.
 He says, “Here’s the answer to your question, David.
 All of the law, all of the Torah is still valid.”
-Torahists like Zach believe the Torah was not completed by Jesus and is therefore still valid and binding today.
-Thus, he needs to argue for an heterodox interpretation of Matthew 5:17 in which Jesus does not say He came to complete the Law, but rather He simply came to do the Law.
+Torahists like Bauer believe the Torah was not completed by Jesus and is therefore still valid and binding today.
+Thus, he needs to argue for a heterodox interpretation of Matthew 5:17 in which Jesus does not say He came to complete the Law, but rather He simply came to do the Law.